 HealthExpress Medical Advisor

 Chlamydia can easily be treated with antibiotics.
-There is a choice of two treatments, which vary in strength and dosage.
 To treat penile/vaginal chlamydia, Azithromycin is prescribed as a five day treatment, which is taken as a single 500mg dose on day one, followed by 250mg to be taken once daily during the next four days.
 For ano-rectal chlamydia, two 100mg Doxycycline tablets can be taken every day for one week.
-If there is a risk of both infections (penile/vaginal and ano-rectal), it's advised to take both medications together as a single, comprehensive dose.
+Both treatments will be required if you are experiencing both types of chlamydia.
 Always take the full course of antibiotics, even if your symptoms of chlamydia disappear before you finish the course

 Step 1 - Simply complete our online consultation which will be reviewed by one of our registered UK doctors.
 View the medical questions here